Driving in California

 There are two tests to take at the DMV.

 The Written Test.
 The written test examines your understanding of the California driving laws, which differ from other states.
 We highly recommend that you schedule an appointment online, or call 1-800-777-0133.
 Otherwise, you can come without an appointment but you may have to wait 3 to 4 hours to take the written test.
+It's envouraged to take the written test in the morning or early afternoon as the exam time slot if off after 4:30pm.
 The results are available as soon as you finish the test.

 For your written test appointment, be prepared to: